 Definition: a higher tier of research doctorates, awarded on the basis of a formally submitted portfolio of published research of a very high standard.
-Higher doctorates are often also awarded <a href="https://honoris.causa.com/
+Higher doctorates are often also awarded honoris causa when a university wishes to formally recognise an individual's achievements and contributions to a particular field.